Romex91/EyeTrackingMouse/README.md

 This is MVP.
 Please help me to find bugs.
 The app autoupdates using Squirrel.Windows.

+# Installation
+Download and run Setup.exe here https://github.com/Romex91/EyeTrackingMouse/releases/latest

+This will create an entry in [Apps & features] and schedule the app to run at Windows startup.

+The application requires elevated privilegies for controlling mouse when system windows are open.

+# Usage

 To start controlling cursor press Win.

 The keys below work only when Win is pressed: